NEFM-TUDresden/MCRpy/README.md

 ```

 ### Single-phase vs multi-phase
-The multiphase setting is activated by default.
+The multiphase setting is activated for the characterization by default, but deactivated for the reconstruction due to performance issues.
+It can be deactivated for the characterization by `--no_multiphase` and activated for the reconstructton by `--use_multiphase`.
 For structures with more than 2 phases, like the composite example given in the `example_microstructures`, it needs to be activated, otherwise you can switch it off.
 If you use `--no_multiphase`, MCRpy will not use an indicator function for every phase, but only for phase `1`.
 This is more memory-efficient but can sometimes be ill-conditioned.